 These were thrown at the participants when the small march went ahead.
 Meanwhile the local fully-armoured police kept order from masked rioters.

-There were no such problems at a Madonna concert in 2008.
-Despite the fact her entourage would have contained artistes whose sexual orientation would have incurred the disapproval of homophobic hooligans.
+There had been no such problems at a Madonna concert a few years before the march.
+Despite the fact her entourage contained artistes whose sexual orientation would have certainly incurred the disapproval of homophobic hooligans.

 Montenegro took on the infamous role as a sidekick to the Serbian regime during the Balkans War of the early 1990s.
 In fact around 40% of the population consider themselves of Serbian origin.

 Therefore it is hardly surprising that violent intolerance of minorities may still exist in places like Budva.
 Perhaps the shadow of neo-Fascism lurks underneath its glitzy summer facade.
-Many of the young men we saw hanging around the beach sported skinhead haircuts which is no definite indication but a noteworthy trademark perhaps.
+I noticed many of the young men we saw hanging around the beach sported skinhead haircuts but maybe that's just to stay cool in the hot summer weather.